Kaze-Tsuki/Library-Manage-System/README.md

     - **Copy**: The number of copies of the book available in the library.
     - **Published Date**: The year the book was published.

 3. View Book: This interface allows you to view the details of a book in the library.
 You can use `next` and `prev` to navigate through the books.
 You can also `borrow` or `return` a book from this interface.
 The books are arranged by added time.
+There is also a small `change` button to change the books copy amount.

 4. List Book: This interface allows you to list all the books in the library.
 You can use `next` and `prev` to navigate through the books.
 You can use the `filter button` to filter the books by name, author, category, and published year sorted by the attribute you want in ascending or descending order. `On clicking the books`, you will be redirected to the view book interface of the book.
 Each Line contains the following information: